ialmanzaj/hackaton-team/memory-bank/prd-v0.1.2.md

     - Bottom tags rendering (left and right aligned).
 - Adjust auto-fit algorithm to respect the `BOTTOM_TAG_HEIGHT` (now 80px) bottom safe area (if text could previously flow into this area).
 Ensure `maxHeight` calculation is `BASE_HEIGHT - BOTTOM_TAG_HEIGHT - SAFE_PADDING`.
 - Pass dynamic `fontSizes` from the preview wrapper for mobile headline adjustment (if not already done).
-- Regression test for 80-char idea & long team names.
+- Regression test: Verify cards render correctly with and *without* the `lookingFor` text.
 Ensure text stays above the 80px bottom safe area.
 - Replace marketing screenshots in README / landing page to reflect white-theme.